SD-13/k8s-contributor-site/content/en/blog/2023/sig-network-spotlight.md

 [kong]:https://konghq.com/
 [gwapi]:https://gateway-api.sigs.k8s.io/

-> What's going on in SIG Network today, and where can people jump in and
-> contribute?
+**Sujay**: I have to say, that was a really interesting journey!
+Now let's talk a bit more about sig-network.
+Since we know that SIG Network covers a lot of grounds, so could you please highlight its scope and current focus areas?

-For those who may be uninitiated: SIG Network is responsible for the components, interfaces, and APIs which expose networking capabilities to Kubernetes users and workloads.
+**Shane**: For those who may be uninitiated: SIG Network is responsible for the components, interfaces, and APIs which expose networking capabilities to Kubernetes users and workloads.
 The [charter][net-charter] is a pretty good indication of our scope, but I can add some additional highlights on some of our current areas of